ernest216/Most-Active-Cookies/readme.md

 To run the tests for the `most_active_cookies` program, follow these steps:

-1. Make sure you have the necessary dependencies installed.
+1. Make sure you have Python and unit testing extensions installed in your environment.
 2. Open a terminal or command prompt.
 3. Navigate to the directory where the `most_active_cookies_test.py` file is located.
 4. Run the command `python3 most_active_cookies_test.py` to execute the test suite.